 Become an Overlake Medical Center Volunteer

-Volunteering at Overlake offers a unique opportunity rarely found in other health care facilities.
-Volunteers can provide support in a variety of settings.
+Volunteering at Overlake offers a unique opportunity rarely found in other healthcare facilities.
+Volunteers provide support in a variety of settings.
 They are often the first and last contact for our patients, their families and visitors.
-Volunteers are at the front door, discharge lobby, patient bedside from emergency services to surgery recovery, and in every medical unit in the hospital.
+Volunteer support includes greeting visitors at our information desks, working with patients in medical units, emergency services, surgery recovery, healing arts and administrative departments.

 We offer generous benefits for our volunteers.